Legislation To Make Exterior Sprinklers, Home Hardening & Defensible Spaces Mandatory In Wildfire Risk Areas In All States

 The 60 Minutes video below and article linked below reveals how toxic smoke from wildfires are.
 "In a new study published in the journal Science Advances, we found that wildfire smoke likely contributed to more than 52,000 premature deaths across California alone from 2008 to 2018, with an economic impact from the deaths of more than US $430 billion"....
 "These findings suggest that society needs to invest in coordinated forest management, wildland-urban interface management and climate change mitigation, all of which could yield significant public health benefits through reducing the frequency and severity of wildfires and smoke exposure."
 For full story see Wildfire smoke linked to thousands of premature deaths every year in California alone

 In a recent article titled Wildfires are ravaging the West.
-Can new bipartisan legislation help? there is a Bill called Fix Our Forests Act sponsored by Senators John Curtis, R-Utah John Hickenlooper, D-Colo., Tim Sheehy, R-Mont., and Alex Padilla, D-Calif that has the support of several organizations The Nature Conservancy; National Wildlife Federation; Environmental Defense Fund; National Audubon Society; Citizens’ Climate Lobby; Rural Voices for Conservation Coalition; The Stewardship Project; the Federation of American Scientists; CAL FIRE; the International Association of Fire Chiefs; Alliance for Wildfire Resilience; Megafire Action; the Association for Firetech Innovation; Climate & Wildfire Institute; Tall Timbers; Bipartisan Policy Center Action (BPC Action); and Hispanics Enjoying Camping, Hunting, and the Outdoors (HECHO).
-See full story at https://www.deseret.com/utah/2025/04/11/curtis-strives-for-better-forest-management-with-bill/ In the article it mentions "Create a single interagency program to help communities in the wildland-urban interface build and retrofit with wildfire-resistant measures, while simplifying and consolidating grant applications. " I reached out to the Senators and others mentioned in the artcle to see if exterior sprinklers are included as one of the wildfire-resistant measures.
+Can new bipartisan legislation help?
+There is a Bill called Fix Our Forests Act sponsored by Senators John Curtis, R-Utah John Hickenlooper, D-Colo., Tim Sheehy, R-Mont., and Alex Padilla, D-Calif that has the support of several organizations The Nature Conservancy; National Wildlife Federation; Environmental Defense Fund; National Audubon Society; Citizens’ Climate Lobby; Rural Voices for Conservation Coalition; The Stewardship Project; the Federation of American Scientists; CAL FIRE; the International Association of Fire Chiefs; Alliance for Wildfire Resilience; Megafire Action; the Association for Firetech Innovation; Climate & Wildfire Institute; Tall Timbers; Bipartisan Policy Center Action (BPC Action); and Hispanics Enjoying Camping, Hunting, and the Outdoors (HECHO).
+See full story at hich https://www.deseret.com/utah/2025/04/11/curtis-strives-for-better-forest-management-with-bill/ In the article it mentions "Create a single interagency program to help communities in the wildland-urban interface build and retrofit with wildfire-resistant measures, while simplifying and consolidating grant applications. " I reached out to the Senators and other supporters mentioned in the artcle to see if exterior sprinklers are included as one of the wildfire mitigation measures.
 So far I only received auto responses and the Alliance for Wildfire Resilience news update below.
+Many environmental Groups oppose this FOFA bill as it clears the way for millions of acres of forest land to be clear cut which would have a negative a negative effect on the environment.
+The lumber industry and NHBA National Home Builders Association special interest groups both support the bill to make price of lumber cheaper.
+The NHBA was the special interest group that spent 10's of million$ lobbying to keep interior fire sprinklers out of homes in 48 States after California was 1st State to pass mandtory legislation in 2009.
+They claimed it would make homes more expensive but their real motive was to protect their billion$ of dollar$ in revenue stream from the over 350,000 of homes that burn down and or are damaged every year.

 Legislative Activity Fix Our Forests Act (Senate)